SlimHintz/hangman/README.md

 # Hanging on his everyword...

-### This is a modified version of hangman using Trumps tweets
+### This is a modified version of hangman using Trump's tweets

 Can you guess which word the man tweeted from a pool of his 5000 most frequently used words?